PhysForm/PhysShell/README.md

 # PhysShell
-Series of Physics formulas, but for Linux shells!
+Series of Physics formulas, but for shells!